Ramamoorthy Ramesh

-Ramamoorthy Ramesh (born 1960) is an American materials scientist of Indian descent who has contributed to the synthesis, assembly and understanding of complex functional oxides, such as ferroelectric materials.
-In particular, he has worked on the development of ferroelectric perovskites, manganites with colossal magnetoresistance, and also on multiferroic oxides with potential benefits for modern information technologies.
+Ramamoorthy Ramesh (born 1960) is an American materials scientist of Indian descent who has contributed to the synthesis, assembly and understanding of complex functional oxides.
+In particular, he has worked on the fundamental science and technology translation of ferroelectric perovskites, manganites with colossal magnetoresistance, and multiferroic oxides with potential benefits for modern information technologies.
+To date, Ramesh has >675 publications with >100,000 citations, resulting in an h-index >150.
+He was named Citation Laureate (Thomson Reuters) for his research on multiferroics (2014).

-He is a professor at the University of California Berkeley in the Department of Materials Science and Engineering, and Physics.